hypirion/advent-of-code/2018/README.md

 # Advent of Code 2018

-For this year, I will attempt to solve every Advent of Code problem in a different language.
+This year, I will attempt to solve every Advent of Code problem without using any language twice.

 ## Status

 1. Bash and Crystal
 2. Julia and Fennel
 3. Mirah and Dart
+4. Myrddin

 # License